With Abortion Restrictions On The Rise, Some Women Induce Their Own

 Medical research — and risks

-An emergency backup plan is critical for anyone thinking of self-inducing, said Daniel Grossman, an OB-GYN and reproductive health researcher at the University of California San Francisco.
+An emergency backup plan is critical for anyone thinking of self-inducing, said Daniel Grossman, an OB-GYN and reproductive health researcher at the University of California, San Francisco.
 He said self-induced abortion can be safe, if done correctly.

 "The bottom line is I don't have serious medical concerns about the safety of people self-managing an abortion on their own — if they have information about evidence-based regimens, about how to use these medications," Grossman said.
 "If they know, for example, that it's important to know how far along they are in their pregnancy, they know how to take the medications and if they have access to backup care in case of a rare complication."

-Another concern with ordering pills online is ensuring that the drugs are of high quality and labeled correctly.
+Another concern about ordering pills online is ensuring that the drugs are of high quality and labeled correctly.
 An organization called Plan C has been purchasing and testing the quality of abortion medications available on the Internet.

 Elisa Wells, the group's co-founder, said she wants abortion pills to become more available through mainstream channels in the United States.